corybrunson/lastfirst/docs/fixed-adaptive/math-draft.md

 If $\abs{N^\pm_k(x)} = n_k$, then $\abs{N^\pm_k(x,X\wo\{x\})} = n_k - 1$.
 \end{remark}

-Ego-ranks are not as straightforward to compare among subsets of points.
+Relative ranks are not as straightforward to compare among subsets of points.
 For example, for $y\neq x$, $q(x,y)$ takes integer values between $\abs{\supp{\{x\}}}$ and $N-1$.
 To explain and motivate their use, we attempt to intuitively adapt the maxmin procedure to this setting, then state and prove a formal definition for their analogs.

 ## Lastfirst procedure

-The lastfirst procedure is defined analogously to the maxmin procedure, substituting "ego-rank" for the pseudometric $d_X$.
+The lastfirst procedure is defined analogously to the maxmin procedure, substituting "relative rank" for the pseudometric $d_X$.

 ### Rank sequences and landmark selection